CodeFirstGirls/Improvements/README.md

-P. Update all slides to Python 3. syntax
+P. Update all slides to Python 3.X syntax

-P. Pick the best Python editor
+P. Pick the best Python editor#

 P. Update old Windows setup discussions (hey seem to be out of date)

 P. Learn Python The Hard Way links should be replaced with similar relevant exercises from open/free websites